ash-project/ash_double_entry/documentation/tutorials/get-started-with-double-entry.md

 - Adds the following actions:
   - a primary read action called `:read`, if a priamry read action doesn't exist
+  - configure primary read action to have keyset pagination enabled
   - a create action caleld `:upsert_balance`, which will create or update the relevant balance, by `transfer_id` and `account_id`
 - Adds an identity that ensures that `account_id` and `transfer_id` are unique